THIS IS HISTORICAL INFORMATION ONLY

 CLICK AN IMAGE TO ENLARGE

-Spahn Ranch, situated in the Santa Susana Mountains above Chatsworth, California, was a 55-acre movie ranch used for filming Westerns in the 1950s and 60s with an entrance near 12000 Santa Susana Pass Road.
+Spahn Movie Ranch (also known as George Spahn Ranch), situated in the Santa Susana Mountains above Chatsworth, California, was a 55-acre movie ranch used for filming Westerns in the 1950s and 60s with an entrance near 12000 Santa Susana Pass Road.
 Today, the site is part of Santa Susana Pass State Historic Park, offering free access to hiking trails with remains of the old movie sets.

-The ranch was owned by George Spahn and featured Western-themed sets for movies like The Outlaw and TV shows including Bonanza and The Lone Ranger.
+The ranch was owned by George Spahn and featured Western-themed sets for movies like The Outlaw and TV shows including Bonanza, The Lone Ranger, and Zorro.

 From 1968 to 1969, Charles Manson and his "Family" of followers lived on the property in exchange for performing labor for the elderly Spahn.
 Following the arrests of the Manson family, the ranch structures were destroyed by a wildfire in September 1970.